gretarmark/gretarmark.github.io/_posts/2023-11-25-Ampere-Law.md

 ![Fig 1]({{ site.baseurl }}/images/AmperesLaw_fig1.png "zero order"){:width=75%}
 **Figure 1: Magnetic field around a straight wire.
 The wire lies along the z-axis.**

-In figure 1, the wire lies along the z-axis and the current $$I$$ is traveling in along the wire in the direction of positive z, represented as $$\bar k$$.
+In figure 1, the wire lies along the z-axis and the current $$I$$ is traveling along the wire in the direction of positive z, represented as $$\bar k$$.
 Using the right-hand rule, we can see that the magnetic field is traveling counter clock wise around the wire in the xy-plane.

 Notice that we integrate over the magnetic field $$\bf B$$ and in each step we only take a tiny little bit of the parametric curve of the magnetic field, therefore we need to find a parametrization of the magnetic field.